What is Social Media ROI

 - Your social media tools – Add up the costs of all the tools and services you use for social media.
 Find the weekly or monthly costs using a bit of math (divide annual fees by 52 for the weekly cost, by 12 for the monthly cost).

-- Advertising spends – The amount you spend on social media advertising—boosting Facebook posts, promoting tweets, etc.
+- Advertising spend – The amount you spend on social media advertising—boosting Facebook posts, promoting tweets, etc.

 All these costs added together will equal your investment.